HRA Account: Health Expenses

 - Retin-A (unless for medical diagnosis), Rogaine and any other medicines prescribed for cosmetic purposes

 - Non-Prescription Drugs and Medicines

 Reimbursements under an HRA can be made to the following persons.

 - Any person the Participant could have claimed as a dependent on their return except that:

 - The person had gross income of $3,800 or more, or

 - The Participant and spouse if filing jointly could be claimed as a dependent on someone else's 2012 return.

 - The Participant's child under age 27 at the end of the tax year.

 Additional resources and information can be found in IRS Publication 502, Medical and Dental Expenses.

-* The IRS does not allow the use of HRA funds for expenses associated with a domestic partner, unless the partner qualifies as a dependent under IRS regulations.
+* The IRS does not allow the use of HRA funds for expenses associated with a domestic partner, unless the partner qualifies as a dependent or spouse under IRS regulations.